WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/ecowitt_http/README.md

         # hail = p_rain if p_rain is not None else None                  # mapped in driver
         # hailRate = p_rainrate if p_rainrate is not None else None      # mapped in driver

+        # from v0.2.4  is this required if the driver is used as a Data_Service
+        # data_services = user.ecowitt_http.EcowittHttpService
-        pb = heap if heap is not None else None
+        #rain = t_rain if t_rain is not None

-        lightning_distance_save = lightning_dist if lightning_dist is not None else None
+        #hail = p_rain if p_rain is not None #if hail is used as default piezo rain

-        lightning_distance = lightning_dist if lightning_strike_count > 0 else None
+        pb = heap if heap is not None else None lightning_distance_save = lightning_dist if lightning_dist is not None else None lightning_distance = lightning_dist if lightning_strike_count > 0 else None
         #lightning_distance_save = lightning_distance if lightning_distance is not None else None        #old setting